Privacy Notice in respect of the Terms of References for Part 1, Part 2 and Part 3 (the Carrick case)

 This Purpose also includes sharing information with third parties where necessary.
 Further details are set out at paragraphs 28-43 below, but include:

-• (as part of the collection and analysis of evidence) to help third parties to provide information requested by the Inquiry, including by identifying relevant individual/s and/or relevant records and information, and to help inform witnesses that are being interviewed;
+- (as part of the collection and analysis of evidence) to help third parties to provide information requested by the Inquiry, including by identifying relevant individual/s and/or relevant records and information, as part of Evidence Gathering Sessions and to help inform witnesses that are being interviewed;

 Progress reporting